Alcatraz East Crime Museum: Exhibits, Prices, Hours

 Alcatraz East Crime Museum is a must-see destination if you are in Pigeon Forge or the surrounding area.

-Crime Museum owners John Morgan and Seth Ellis designed the 25,000 square foot museum to replicate a 19th-century prison.
-The Building houses hundreds of crime-related artifacts like Ted Bundy’s Volkswagen Beetle and old-school lie detection devices.
+The 25,000-square-foot museum is designed to replicate a 19th-century prison.
+The building houses hundreds of crime-related artifacts like Ted Bundy’s Volkswagen Beetle and old-school lie detection devices.

 Alcatraz East Museum